AItransCompetition/Meet-Deadline-Requirements-Challenge/README.md

 ![running demos](https://github.com/AItransCompetition/Meet-Deadline-Requirements-Challenge/actions/workflows/main.yml/badge.svg)

-This repo contains demos and datasets of *ACM Multimedia 2021 Grand Challenge: Meet Deadline Requirements*, you can see more information about this challenge on our [website](https://www.aitrans.online/MMGC2021/).
+This repo contains demos and datasets of *ACM Multimedia 2021 Grand Challenge: Meet Deadline Requirements*.
+You can see more information about this challenge on our [website](https://www.aitrans.online/MMGC2021/).
 Any registration and participation are welcome.

 - [Quick Start](#quick-start)
   - [Requirements](#requirements)